BFEFacility/Coldie/INSTALLATION.md

 That means your system is a fork of another system and the system is externally managed.
 You should check this StackOverflow post which provides many solutions to this issue: https://stackoverflow.com/questions/75608323/how-do-i-solve-error-externally-managed-environment-every-time-i-use-pip-3.
 I'd recommend setting up a Virtual Environment (search it up or find out how to do in the provided post) to fix this error and the breakage of such packages.
 The most reckless yet laziest solution would be to use the *--break-system-packages* flag which could risk breaking your Python installation or OS.
 However, the rule of thumb is that if you see any errors about conflicts, remove the installed packages and nothing will have ever happened.

 7. You are all done!
-To set the proxy up, run this command: `mitmweb --script ./Coldie.py` or `mitmweb -s ./Coldie.py`.
+To set the proxy up, run this command: `mitmweb --script ./Coldie.py` or `mitmweb -s ./Coldie.py` (or use it's absolute path).
 You only need the binary now since every relevant package (and CLI tool) the code uses has been installed.
 You can now remove the other files which are unnecessary for the actual tool to run except the binary and all of it's packages. **Keep the proxy on when it should be on and off when it should be off when playing**
-8. **Ctrl+C** the proxy since there is more work to do (**setup**, **phone setup** etc.)
+8. **Ctrl+C** the proxy since there is more work to do (**setup**, **phone setup** etc.).
+That was just the initial base setup.

 RECOMMENDED.
-You can put the binary in a easy-to-remember place which doesn't get cleaned up.
+You can put the binary in a easy-to-remember place which doesn't get cleaned up!.
 You can put it in `/bin` or the directory of the binaries.

 ## Installation on Macintosh systems